Historical language: ISO 639

-The International Organization for Standardization (sometimes by means of a registration authority) maintains and publishes standards for languages, among other things: the ISO 639-3 standards for languages include type H, for historical languages, part of a five-way typology to classify languages.
-Besides the historic languages, there are also ISO 639-3 classifications for living languages (languages with currently living native speakers), extinct languages (for languages whose last native speaker died within the last few centuries), ancient languages (whose last attested native speaker died more than a millennium ago), and constructed languages (which may or may not have native speakers).
-Old English is an example of a historic language.
+The International Organization for Standardization [ISO] (sometimes by means of a registration authority) maintains and publishes standards for languages, amongst other things.
+The ISO 639-3 standards for languages include a five-way typology to classify languages, including type H for historical languages.
+Besides historical languages, there are also ISO 639-3 classifications for: living languages (languages with currently living native speakers); extinct languages (for languages whose last native speaker died within the last few centuries); ancient languages (languages whose last attested native speaker died more than a millennium ago); and constructed languages (which may or may not have native speakers).

+Old English is an example of an historical language.
 The ISO 639 language code for Old English is ang.
-A further ISO 639-3 criterion for historic languages is that they have a distinct literature from their descendant languages: in the example of Old English, Beowulf and other works of Old English literature form a distinct body of material.
+A further ISO 639-3 criterion for historic languages is that they have a distinct literature from that of their descendant languages: in the example of Old English, Beowulf and other works of Old English literature form a body of material that is distinct from (or within) the broader corpus of English literature.